stealify/stealify/README.md

 - Inter-process communication
 - process management

 Software may or may not run within the confines of a single process.
 Jobs allow "applications" that are composed of more than one process to be controlled as a single entity.
-Even Running a Desktop Application is a Job in Stealify Terminologie.
+Even Running a Desktop Application is a Job in Stealify Terminologie. the Interface Language Definition Makes
+Scheduling and Inter-process communication audit and predict able.

 ```
 TASK                     PSS PRIVATE  SHARED   STATE NAME